How To Store Bread Yeast

 • Pantry

-Make sure the shelf, cabinet or storage space is dry and not too warm 1.
-Don’t store the yeast near the stove, above the refrigerator, dishwasher or sunlit windows for maximum shelf life.
+Make sure the shelf, cabinet or storage space is dry and not too warm1.
+Don’t store it near the stove, above the refrigerator, dishwasher or sunlit windows for maximum shelf life.

 Sometimes dry yeast may be found in the refrigerated section.
 Typically, they can be stored in the cabinet also but always check the package for instructions.